oracle/oracle-database-operator/docs/sidb/README.md

 ```

-The database pods will be restarted with the new release update image.
-For minimum downtime, ensure that you have multiple replicas of the database pods running.
+After patching is complete, the database pods are restarted with the new release update image.
+For minimum downtime, ensure that you have multiple replicas of the database pods running before you start the patch operation.

 ### Clone and Patch Database

-  Clone your source database using the method of [cloning existing database](#clone-existing-database) and specify a new release image for the cloned database.
-Use this method to ensure there are no patching related issues impacting your database performance/functionality.
+To clone and patch the database at the same time, clone your source database by using the [cloning existing database](#clone-existing-database) method, and specify a new release image for the cloned database.
+Use this method to ensure there are no patching related issues impacting your database performance or functionality.

 ### Datapatch status